MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 What if we are interested only in `public` schools?
 First, we should take note of another piece of `R` syntax: the double equal sign.
 This is the logical test for “is equal to”.
-In other words, we first determine if school type is equal to public for each of the observations in the dataset and filter for those where this is true.
+In other words, we first determine if school type is equal to public for each of the observations in the data set and filter for those where this is true.

 ```r